 Cardiff City and Cardiff University traded Welsh League titles over the next four years as Cardiff City opted to field evenly matched teams instead of first, second, and third teams.
 It was at this point that the club tradition of naming teams was born, which has carried on to this day.
 In the first four years of the Western Regional League, Cardiff City won three titles and finished second on the other occasion to old rivals, Bristol City.
 The club also attending the first round of the IKF Europa Cup three times during this period.

-In 2012, and much like the birth of Cardiff City, a new club in Cardiff was formed by students leaving the university: Raptors.
-Following a final WRL title in 2013, the next few years were a low point for the club, with a huge turnover in membership which saw our fortunes fall, mirrored by a slump at Cardiff Dragons.
-As Cardiff University and Raptors thrived, Cardiff City and Dragons wallowed.
-Likewise, the WRL saw the rise of new clubs, Bristol Thunder and Southampton Spartans who would dominate a new era of Korfball in the West, which ended in 2017 when Thunder finally won promotion to the English Korfball League.
+In 2012, and much like the birth of Cardiff City, a new club was formed in Cardiff by students leaving the university: Raptors.
+Following a final WRL title in 2013, the next few years proved to be a low point for the club.
+A huge turnover in membership saw our fortunes fall and was mirrored by a slump at Cardiff Dragons.
+As Cardiff University and Raptors thrived, Cardiff City and Dragons began to wane.
+At this time the WRL saw the rise of two new clubs, The great Bristol Thunder and Southampton Spartans.
+These two would go on to dominate a new era of Korfball in the West, which ended in 2017 when Thunder finally won promotion to the English Korfball League.

 Despite an initial attempt to establish a club at Cardiff Metropolitan University in 2013, the club had only limited success and the project stalled.
 2014/15 saw the end of an era for the old guard.
-After a decade at the pinnacle of Welsh Korfball Cardiff City, now represented by just a single team, we recorded our lowest ever position in the Welsh League with a third place finish.
-The season also saw the end of that great rivalry with Cardiff Dragons, as it proved to be the last for Cardiff Dragons, who folded at the end of that season.
+After a decade at the pinnacle of Welsh Korfball Cardiff City, now represented by just a single team, recorded its lowest ever position in the Welsh League with a third place finish.
+The season also saw the end of that great rivalry with Cardiff Dragons, as it proved to be the last for the club, when it folded at the end of that season.